Skip main navigation

 Removing a Property and Fixing Commas

 The previous approach doesn’t handle commas, which can break JSON syntax.
-Here’s a more robust approach:
+Here’s a more reliable approach:

 # Remove logLevel property and handle trailing comma